 I’m Ready to Foster!

-When you decide that you're ready, please send an e-mail to Kim, firstname.lastname@example.org.
-Kim will likely set up a time to meet with you and if it seems that fostering will be a good fit for you and CCHS, you’ll be asked to fill out a foster application.
+When you decide that you're ready, please send an e-mail to our medical lab - email@example.com .
+They will likely set up a time to meet with you and if it seems that fostering will be a good fit for you and CCHS, you’ll be asked to fill out a foster application.

 Eligibility: You must be 21 years of age, live in a place that allows pets, and have reliable transportation.
 You also must have the time and ability to bring foster animals back to the shelter for appointments with the Medical Staff as needed.